Early Career Mobility Scheme

 Guidance

 a.
-General Considerations
+General considerations

 Applications should clearly demonstrate how their proposal will enhance the wider collaborative links between University of Glasgow and the partner with whom they wish to engage.
+The application should also highlight how the funding will help with the development of your career.

 Applicants should make sure their application reflects all costs (including visa, insurance and administrative costs) surrounding their proposed project.

-In light of possible travel restrictions as a result of the COVID-19 pandemic, applicants are encouraged to also consider virtual ways of engaging with their chosen host institution in case it is not possible to travel at the time of the proposed trip.
+Applicants are encouraged to also consider virtual ways of engaging with their chosen host institution in case it is not possible to travel at the time of the proposed trip.
 This could include:

 • Attending virtual meetings